-Fluoridation of water is perhaps the most effective tool for prevention of tooth decay.
+Fluoridation of water is perhaps the most effective tool for prevention of cavities.
 People who live in non-fluoridated communities or who use well water can supplement their children’s fluoride with prescribed daily supplements from a dentist or pediatrician.

-Once the teeth are erupted topical fluoride application is recommended.
+Once the teeth have erupted topical fluoride application is recommended.
 A dentist or hygienist applies fluoride treatments via mouth trays or varnishes.
-Daily at home use of mouthwashes and toothpastes that contain fluoride are also a good source.
+Daily at-home use of mouthwashes and toothpaste that contain fluoride are also a good source.